Academics

 Students:

-• Complete first, second, or even third visits to schools of interest
+• Complete first, second, or even third visits to schools of interest.

-• Review, and respond when necessary, to any communications from the College Counseling Office
+• Review and respond when necessary to any communications from the College Counseling Office.

 • Schedule interviews with schools that welcome the opportunity.
 Prepare for interviews with College Counseling.

-• Submit applications in advance of deadlines!
+• Submit applications in advance of deadlines; we recommend 3-5 days early!

-• Attend Senior Career Experience Day
+• Attend the Senior Career Networking program.

 Parents/Caregivers:

-• Attend Financial Aid Night
+• Attend the Financial Aid webinar.

 • Review application decisions with your student and assist them in making a decision that is best for their future.
 Reach out to College Counseling for professional and unbiased feedback.